agentguard-ai/TealTiger-Blogs/governance/foundations/index.md

 title: Governance Foundations
 ---

+The Foundations Governance Hub defines the **normative principles and baseline controls** that underpin all AI governance domains.

 Governance Foundations define how TealTiger approaches governance for agentic AI systems.

 Before discussing runtime controls, security enforcement, data boundaries, or compliance enablement, this section establishes the **core principles** that all TealTiger governance domains rely on.